“It is time to create things for ourselves, to create established standards of excellence that match those of our ancestors.” Dr. Epeli Hau’ofa

 How can we as Pacific Islanders disrupt these industries and reclaim and re-imbue the sacredness and mana of our art forms for the benefit of Pacific Islander artisans?
 How can we use this opportunity to increase our community wealth through entrepreneurship?
 And last but not least, how can we regenerate our society’s cultural commons and raise the value of the lei by educating consumers and evolving the art form and our artisans.
 My offering as a starting place is The Lei Company.

-Tiffany Rose Naputi Lacsado is Founder and CEO of The Lei Company, an Oakland California based lei making worker owned cooperative (cooperative entity in formation).
+Tiffany Rose Naputi Lacsado is Founder and CEO of The Lei Company Cooperative, Inc. an Oakland California based lei making worker owned cooperative.
 She has an Integral MBA in Creative and Regenerative Enterprise from Meridian University and holds a Bachelor’s degree in Social Change & Activism with an emphasis on Social Entrepreneurship from New College of California.
-She resides in Oakland, California with her partner Jonathan closeby and 3 children-Buhay, Shola Rita and Madison Eire.
+She resides in Oakland, California and is a mom of 3 six and under.
 She has founded technology and agricultural micro-lending social enterprises internationally in Calapan City and Mansalay, Oriental Mindoro, Philippines.
 Her holding company the Tiffany Lacsado Companies also includes 2 other startups -The Rancho Las Lacsado Retreat Center in Yucca Arizona and The Kula Exchange, a company that aims to cultivate the business education methodologies, technological, and logistical solutions for artisans from island nations to increase their GDP by participating in the diaspora and global export art market.